strosz/com.northernrogue.cccp.spacetimedbserver/README.md

    **Note:** The Server Installer Window works by automatically calling install commands from public repositories for you.
 It creates a temporary bat file in your Windows temp folder in order to reliably run the installer process.
 For a manual install process please check the documentation button available in the Welcome Window.

 ## Upcoming Features
-   - Save and load server profiles.
-   - Backup and restore custom server.
-   - Binaryen Web Assembly Optimizer installer.
    - New command interface with all commands.
+   - Better user experience and tips for how to solve common STDB questions.

 ## Community Made
-   - Created by a solo MMO developer.
    - If you like this asset, please consider <a href="https://ko-fi.com/northernrogue">buying me a coffee</a>.
+It is much appreciated and allows this asset to improve further.

 ## License
 > You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell **products and services** that incorporate or are built with this Unity editor asset.